ShababAhmedd/CSE422_Artificial.Intelligence/README.md

 # CSE422_Artificial.Intelligence
-This repository contains all the lab assignments done in the CSE422 course of BracU.
+This repository contains all the lab assignments done in the CSE422 course of BracU. <br>
 [Lab Project](https://github.com/ShababAhmedd/CSE422_AI_Project)

 # Theory Resources